 The mayor (burgemeester) chairs the local council and the college of mayor and aldermen.
-He/she is formally appointed by the national government on the proposal of the local council for a six-year mandate.
+He/she is formally appointed for a sixyear mandate by the national government at the proposal of the local council.
 The mayor has the power to vote within the college of mayor and aldermen and his/her vote can be decisive.

-- Competences (mostly shared with the national government):
+(mostly shared with the national government)

 - Urban planning

 - Housing

 - Tourism

 - Civil engineering

 - Transport

 - Health

 - Primary education

 - Employment

-- Childcare

-- Social services
+- ChildcareSocial services

 - Law and order

 - Culture and sports